halhen/blog/content/post/2020-09-05-trying-julia.md

 Keep in mind that I don't even have a full day of experience with Julia, so my comments here are very much first impressions.

 I like many things about Julia.
 The language seems both readable and writable.
-There are several constructs I have missed since I stopped using Python, for example list comprehensions and a nice syntax for returning multiple values.
+There are several constructs I have missed from Python, for example list comprehensions and a nice syntax for returning multiple values.
 The dot syntax to vectorize functions is really nice.
 And macros seem extremely powerful; at least from the examples I've seen around performance tuning and parallelism.

-I have way to little experience to say anything bad, but here's a few things I'm still confused by.
+I have way too little experience to say anything bad, but here's a few things I'm still confused by.
 I don't yet have a good intuition of when, where and why I should type variables.
 Error messages are always like learning local slang -- I understand the words, but only experience will let me make sense of them.
 And I miss the good old RStudio.
 In other words: unfamiliarities.